7 Introduction to R and the Tidyverse

 # ℹ 1 more variable: bill_depth_mm <dbl>

-Join all observations from x and y, even if information is missing (Figure 7.5).
+Join all observations from x and y, even if information is missing ().

-Figure 7.5: Graphical representation of full join operation.
-Two tables with a shared first column (A B C, and A B D respectively) are merged together to have columns A B C D. All rows from both tables are retained, even though they do not share the same value on column B on both tables.
-The missing values for the two third rows (i.e., column C from the second table, and column D from the first table) are are filled with an empty cell indicated with -.
+Figure 7.5: Graphical representation of a full join operation.
+Two tables with a shared first column (A B C, and A B D respectively) are merged together to have columns A B C D. All rows from both tables are retained, even though they do not share the same value in column B on both tables.
+The missing values for the two third rows (i.e., column C from the second table, and column D from the first table) are are filled with an empty cell.

 dplyr::full_join(